Mixed effect autoregressive model (order 1)

 Priors

-The priors are passed as a named list with elements sigma
+The priors are passed as a named list with elements sigma, mu_logit_slope, sigma_logit_slope, mu_inf, sigma_inf

 specifying priors for the corresponding parameters.